edgerun/faas-sim/doc/concepts/index.rst

 In our running example, a GPU-based "object-detector" might require less CPU but more VRAM than the CPU-based FunctionImage.

-FunctionReplica
+SimFunctionReplica
 ---------------

-A FunctionReplica is a concrete instantiation of a FunctionContainer.
+A SimFunctionReplica is a concrete instantiation of a FunctionContainer.
 It represents the actual running function (like a Docker container).